catnipsta/drag/README.md

 ```
 ### chronic
 /etc/drag/chronic</br>
-You may list packages in here you wish not to be updated by running 'hotbox'</br>
+You may list packages in here you wish not to be updated by hotbox</br>
 Reminder: Chronic only affects hotbox, not smoke</br>
 Example:
 ```